 A lower rate would also help you pay down your mortgage balance faster, something that also needs to be considered alongside the monthly savings.

 If you decided that a rate of 5% was good enough, you would avoid paying the discount points and reduce closing costs substantially.
+In our example, you’d have $4,000 in your pocket, instead of wrapped up in your mortgage.

 Does it make sense to lower my rate using mortgage discount points?

-Before actually paying mortgage discount points, you need to be sure it actually makes sense to buy down your interest rate – the answer to this question will vary greatly depending on what mortgage rate you are initially offered, how much it will cost to buy down the rate, and how long you plan to stay with the mortgage/in the home.
+Before actually paying mortgage discount points, you need to be sure it actually makes sense to buy down your interest rate – the answer to this question will vary greatly depending on what mortgage rate you are initially offered, how much it costs to buy down the rate, and how long you plan to stay with the mortgage/in the home.

 As a rule of thumb, mortgage discounts points make more sense for those who plan to stick with their mortgage for the long-haul, as the interest saved over the years can be exponential.
 On the other hand, if you plan to move or refinance again in the near future, paying mortgage discount points could be a complete waste of money.

-As I mentioned earlier, mortgage discount points aren’t a perfect science, meaning it could cost three points to lower your interest rate one percent, or just two points to lower it three-quarters of a percentage point.
+And as I mentioned earlier, mortgage discount points aren’t a perfect science, meaning it could cost three points to lower your interest rate one percent, or just two points to lower it three-quarters of a percentage point.

 Tip: Don’t focus on a certain interest rate, as the cost may not justify the discount.
 For example, if you have your eye on a 4% mortgage rate, don’t just blindly pay for it so you can tell your friends about your low rate.
 If the cost isn’t justified, look at other options.
 It may cost half the price to go with a rate of 4.25% instead.